Heat and extreme heat

 - When it's very hot, some people are at greater risk of developing heat-related health problems.
-Older people, young children, people with heart or lung disease, and people with mental health problems can be affected more than the rest of the population.
+Older people, young children, people with heart or lung disease, and people with mental health problems or drug or alcohol problems can be affected more than the rest of the population.

 - There have been at least five extreme heat episodes in the Montréal region since the 1980s.